-If this is the desired mode of operation, the can the user simply use ccrtNGFC_LDIO_Read_Input_Channel_Registers() call with the ldio_snapshot argument set to the CCRTNGFC LDIO INPUT OPERATION SNAPSHOT.
+If this is the desired mode of operation, the the user can simply use ccrtNGFC_LDIO_Read_Input_Channel_Registers() call with the ldio_snapshot argument set to the CCRTNGFC LDIO INPUT OPERATION SNAPSHOT.
 In this case, there is no need to issue the initial ccrtNGFC LDIO Set Input Snapshot() call.